LaserFR/LaserFR/images/readme.md

-- Videos showing how the real-time attack works.
+- Videos showing how the angle alignment works.